SuadeLabs/fire/documentation/properties/type.md

 An account which holds intangible assets.
 IAS 38 defines an **intangible asset** as:
 > an identifiable non-monetary asset without physical substance.

-### goodwill
-**Goodwill** is a type of intangible asset.
-IFRS3, Appendix A, defines **goodwill** as:
-> an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised.

 ### tangible
 An account that holds tangible assets.
 From the definition of an **intangible asset**, we can infer that tangible assets refers to an asset has physical substance, for example, property or machinery.

-### ppe
-IAS 16(6) defines **property plant and equipment** as:
-> tangible items that:
-(a) are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes; and
-(b) are expected to be used during more than one period.

 ### suspense
 Transactions will be considered to be in [**suspense**][suspense] if there is some doubt at the time of reporting regarding how the transaction  should be classified and reported, for example, which ledger should it be posted to.